(currently being redrafted)

 ‘There might be something.’

-It was Wakesa, they hadn’t noticed him arrive but out of the tall dead grass the rest of the family were slipping into the trampled patch around the dead lion.
-He was was quiet at the best of times anyway, but he went the colour of ash as the rest of the tribe turned to face him.
-Chakinde was the first to speak.
+It was Wakesa who’d spoken, they hadn’t noticed him arrive but out of the tall grass the rest of the people were slipping onto the trampled patch around the Springbok.
+He was was quiet at the best of times, but he went the colour of ash when the rest of the group turned to face him.

-‘Those things were the size of mountains Wakesa.
-We’d know.’
+‘Those things were the size of mountains Wakesa.’
+Buziba’s arm took in the distant peaks ‘We’d know.’

 ‘What does it look like?’